 This course reviews state-of-the-art amputation care, from preoperative work-up through optimizing post-operative outcomes.
-The presenters review modern techniques of amputations of the lower extremity with integration of adjunctive
+The presenters review modern techniques of amputations of the lower extremity with integration of adjunctive therapies.

-Physicians (Orthopedic, Vascular, Plastic Reconstructive, Physical Medicine and Rehabilitation, Pain Management); Physical and Occupational Therapists; Prosthetists
+Who Should Attend: Physicians (Orthopedic, Vascular, Plastic Reconstructive, Physical Medicine and Rehabilitation, Pain Management); Physical and Occupational Therapists; Prosthetists

 Principles of below knee amputation: A sensible, modular, functional approach